-The exterior must be very crisp, but not tough.
+The exterior must be crisp, but not tough.

-In order to achieve this crispness, the surface structure of a fry must be riddled with micro-bubbles.
-It’s these tiny crisp bubbles that increase the surface area of the fry, making it extra crunchy.
+In order to achieve crispness, the surface structure of a fry must be riddled with micro-bubbles.
+It’s these bubbles increase the surface area of the fry, making it extra crunchy.
 Ideally, this layer should only be as thick as it needs to be to add crispness.
-Any thicker, and you start running into leathery territory.

 Fries with a pasty, mealy, or gummy interior are an automatic fail.

 The fry must be an even, light golden blond.

 Fries that are too dark or are spotty have an off putting burnt flavor that distracts from the potato.

 The fry must stay crisp for as long as it takes to eat a full serving.

 Fries that come straight out of the fryer are almost always perfectly crisp.
 The true test of the perfect French fry is whether or not it remains crisp and edible a few minutes later.

 So how does one going about achieving these goals?
 To answer that question, it is important to understand exactly what happens when the perfect French fry is prepared.